 You can also find current prices and providers in your area by visiting goodrx.com.
 Add your zip code and type in “Narcan.”

 Even when insurance is not available, some manufacturers will provide naloxone at no charge for people who cannot purchase it through insurance or other means if requested by their physician.
-Contact the manufacturer’s website – such as Evzio or Narcan – for information on these programs.
+Contact the manufacturer’s website – such as Narcan – for information on these programs.

 There is an expiration date on naloxone, however research indicates that it can be effective well beyond the expiration date on packaging; in some cases months and years later.
 The safest practice is to get a replacement (setting a reminder on your phone’s calendar) but in the case of an emergency, it’s better to use an expired dose than to not administer anything.